-What is constructive discharge?
+2. What is constructive termination?

-Constructive discharge arises when work conditions are so bad, the employee ends up leaving but in reality, has been forced to quit creating a termination by the employer.
+Constructive termination arises when work conditions are so bad, the employee ends up leaving but in reality, has been forced to quit creating a termination by the employer.
 The test is object and looks at whether a reasonable person in similar circumstances and conditions of employment would have no reasonable option but to quit.
 Understanding whether you have quit or been fired is important because certain benefits are given to those who have been fired while they are not given to those who quit like:

 Further, the objective test stated above will be applied and the outcome must be that the employee was treated so poorly, he or she was basically forced out the door.
-This bar is really high to prove and the courts have found that reduced pay, transfers, reassigning of shifts, demotions, and other incidents of mistreatment are not enough to prove constructive discharge.
+This bar is really high to prove and the courts have found that reduced pay, transfers, reassigning of shifts, demotions, and other incidents of mistreatment are not enough to prove constructive termination.
 If this is found, termination in fact occurred even if the employee stated, “I quit.”

-What to do if you feel you have been constructively discharged?
+4. What to do if you feel you have been constructively discharged?

 The best option is to speak with a lawyer and he or she will analyze your specific case at hand.
 If you have already left your position, there are statute of limitations in place and the clock is ticking so it is important to be proactive about your options, especially if you wish to file a suit.

-We serve and protect employees’ rights throughout California.
+Constructive termination attorney, Brad Nakase, serve and protect employees’ rights throughout California.
 Our attorney and staff dedicate themselves to providing personal attention to each client.
 We will remain available and attentive to answer any questions or concerns that may arise and will always keep you updated on any developments in your case.